 Hugh Goymer was born in Stockwell in the London area of Lambeth, on the16th of January 1879 to Abraham and Milbrough Goymer.
-Abraham was a 48 year old and his mother Milbrough was 31 years old.
+Abraham was 48 years old and Milbrough was 31 years old.
 The family lived at 2 Wingmore Road Brixton London.
-Abraham is a house painter when Hugh is born, Abraham and Milbrough have one older son Henry who was born three years before Hugh.
+Abraham was a house painter when Hugh is born, Abraham and Milbrough have one older son Henry who was born three years before Hugh.
 Abraham and Milbrough have a daughter who was born in 1874 by the name of Elizabeth Ann Goymer there is no mention of her in the next census of 1881.
 Hugh’s registration reference is Lambeth Q1 of 1879 1d 536

-Hugh is baptised on the 14th of September 1879 at St John the Evangelist in Brixton London.
-The family still live at 2 Wingmore Road Brixton.
+Hugh was baptised on the 14th of September 1879 at St John the Evangelist in Brixton London.
+The family still lives at 2 Wingmore Road Brixton.
 Abraham is a house painter.
 Hugh’s actual birth date can be found in the margin on the left of his baptism book as was common.

 Hugh is enrolled into school on the 26th of October 1886

 The next record I have for Hugh is when he is enrolled into infants school at Jessops Road infants school Brixton London.
 This would have put his age as being 7 and a half years this seems quite old to be starting school but this may be normal for that day and age.
 Hugh and his family live at 7 Belinda Road Brixton London.
 Once again his birth date can be seen on the school admission documents

 The census of 1901 was taken on Sunday the 1st of April 1901 Abraham and his eldest son are living at 7 Belinda Road Brixton still but Milbrough and the other children are not there that night.
 Abraham is listed as being a painter still and marked as married so maybe Milbrough was away staying at a relatives house that night.